 - Provide recommendations to inform future HRH investments that support population-level HIV and advance PEPFAR’s mission

-This evaluation is being conducted by the National Academies of Sciences, Engineering, and Medicine, as part of its mission to “provide expert advice on some of the most pressing challenges facing the nation and the world,” and is sponsored by PEPFAR.
+This evaluation was conducted by the National Academies of Sciences, Engineering, and Medicine, as part of its mission to “provide expert advice on some of the most pressing challenges facing the nation and the world,” and was sponsored by PEPFAR.

 Image by Sarah Farhat/World Bank Photo Collection via Creative Commons